byterix-labs/ttlv-z/README.md

 # ttlv-z

-A Zig library for TTLV (Tag-Type-Length-Value) encoding and decoding, implementing the KMIP (Key Management Interoperability Protocol) specification.
+A Zig library for TTLV (Tag-Type-Length-Value) encoding and decoding, implementing the [KMIP](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=kmip) specification.

 ## Overview

-ttlv-z provides a complete implementation of the TTLV binary format used in KMIP and other systems.
+ttlv-z provides a complete implementation of the TTLV binary format used in [KMIP](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=kmip) and other systems.
 TTLV is a structured binary encoding where each value is preceded by a tag (identifier), type (data type), and length (size in bytes).
-This library supports all KMIP value types and provides efficient tools for working with nested structures.

 ## Features